 For the lemon curd:

-- Heat lemon juice and butter in a medium, heavy saucepan and remove just below the boiling point.
+- Heat ½ cup fresh lemon juice and 2 tablespoons unsalted butter in a medium, heavy saucepan and remove just below the boiling point.

-- Whisk eggs, yolks, and sugar to blend in a large bowl.
+- Whisk 2 eggs, 1 egg yolk and ½ cup sugar to blend in a large bowl.

 - Transfer the mixture back to the saucepan and stir constantly over medium-low heat until it thickens and leaves a path in the back of the spoon that stays put for a few seconds.
 Be careful not to burn the bottom.

-- Remove from the heat, add salt and vanilla, cover with a piece of plastic wrap or a freezer sheet that touches the whole surface, and let cool.
-This will prevent a thick layer from forming.
+- Remove from the heat, add a large pinch of sea salt and a few drops of vanilla extract.
+Cover with a piece of plastic wrap or a freezer sheet that touches the whole surface to prevent a thick layer from forming.
+Let it cool.

 - Refrigerate in a jar or container with a lid for a week.
 Or freeze in an airtight container for up to a month.